Jewish Community Center of UAE

-The Jewish Community Center of UAE is a community led by the Chabad Rabbi Levi Duchman and community president Solly Wolf.
+The Jewish Community Center of UAE is a Jewish community center in the United Arab Emirates led by Chabad Rabbi Levi Duchman.

 History

 Since the formation of the United Arab Emirates (UAE) in 1971, a small Jewish community grew and lived in the UAE for many years, but was mostly living in the shadows.
-Recently, as improved relations between Israel and the UAE, Jews in the UAE started coming out of the shadows and openly praying including for the welfare of the Emirates government and its armed forces.
-In June 2020, a message of love for the Jewish community in Dubai, Solly Wolf, and the rulers of the Emirates from the famous Israeli singer Omer Adam was publicized through the official Twitter account in Arabic for the State of Israel.
+As improved relations between Israel and the UAE, Jews in the UAE started to openly pray and practice Judaism and established the Jewish Community Center of UAE.

+The president of the center, Solly Wolf, died on February 4 2025.

 Synagogue

 The JCC (Jewish Community Center) of the UAE, is led by Chabad Rabbi Levi Duchman.
 A Jewish benediction is recited to the president of the UAE Sheikh Khalifa bin Zayed al Nahyan as well as to the rest of the rulers of the UAE during Shabbat.

 Kosher food

 The supply of 1,000 kosher chickens per week is provided to the community by local Kosher Shechita.
 In May 2020, it was reported that the JCC of UAE has imported the largest meat shipment in the history of the community.

 Following the normalization agreement, Duchman opened an upscale kosher restaurant in the Burj Khalifa tower in Dubai, serving Mediterranean fare and wine and sporting a "sleek Asian decor".